-Smoke testing always confirms that the build that we have received is supporting the basic functionality of the application, so it’s essential to check that the system or software application will perform the basic functionality of an application.
+Smoke testing always confirms that the build that we have received supports the basic functionality of the application, so it’s essential to check that the system or software application will perform the basic functionality of an application.

 8) Scalability Testing

 The software will always need some enhancement where we can add a new feature to the system, sometimes enterprise changes their strategies, they will hire new employee, and add new software solution so in this case, scalability testing helps to make sure that we can extend and add some new feature to the system in the future.